AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 VPC
 ```

-From there, navigate to `Subnets`.
+From there, navigate to `Subnets` in the navigation panel, on the left-handf side.

 As you can see, the Controller has created 1 Public Subnet and 1 Private Subnet per Availability Zone.
 Since us-west-2 has 4 AZs, therefore **eight** subnets are created.